vuwase/DigLearners/README.md

 DigLearners is a web-based platform that enhances foundational digital literacy in Rwandan primary schools through:

-- **Offline-First Architecture**: Works seamlessly in low-bandwidth and rural areas
 - **Gamification System**: Points, badges, levels, and leaderboards to motivate learning
 - **Multilingual Support**: English and Kinyarwanda language options
 - **Role-Based Access**: Interfaces for Learners and Teachers (Admins use the Teacher dashboard)